andrsuh/tiny-event-sourcing/README.md

 # Tiny event sourcing library

 ## Installation
+Sadly, but right now we don't have any publicly available repositories to download from, so in order to use the library you'll have to download and install it manually.

 To add library to your project put the following dependency in your `pom.xml`:
 ```